 She settles herself right in the middle of everything

 spreading sunshine in January.
+When she spies me

-marijuana-laced brownies.
-Mom politely
+(marijuana-laced).
+Mom politely declines.

-declines.
-A former patient comes by
+A former patient drops by to visit

-with this doctor, with this disease,
+with this doctor, this disease,

 their eyes widen like they just saw the light.